Appernethie History, Family Crest & Coats of Arms

 Early Notables of the Appernethie family (pre 1700)

-More information is included under the topic Early Appernethie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Appernethie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Appernethie family to Ireland